robasen-whph/TrackMyBird/replit.md

 -   **Flight Data**: Integration with external APIs for origin/destination data, IFR flight plans, and historical flight data.
 -   **N-number Conversion**: Uses a mathematical algorithm for instant and accurate bidirectional conversion between US N-numbers and ICAO hex codes, without external API calls.
 This enforces a strict **US-only restriction** for aircraft.
 -   **Performance & Reliability**: Features client-side polling for live updates, a provider cascade (`FlightAware` → `OpenSky Network` → `AviationStack`) with in-memory caching for flight status, and robust rate limiting.
--   **Security**: Sensitive configurations are managed via Replit Secrets.
-All API endpoints validate authentication and ownership.
+-   **Security**:
+    -   All tokens (session, verification, guest) use 256-bit entropy, SHA-256 hashed at rest
+    -   Guest tokens auto-revoke on aircraft deletion and after 6 months of inactivity
+    -   Proxy-aware URL generation for deployment environments
+    -   Authentication and ownership validation on all protected endpoints

 **Technical Implementations:**
 -   **Configuration**: Separated into sensitive secrets (managed by Replit Secrets) and public configuration with sensible defaults.
 -   **Rate Limiting**: Implemented with a sliding window algorithm for API endpoints like `/api/random` and `/api/resolve`.
 -   **Email System**: Supports SMTP with a fallback to file transport in development.
 -   **Map Rendering**: Client-side only using dynamic imports to optimize server-side rendering.
+-   **Guest Token System (v0.43)**:
+    -   JSONB storage for multi-aircraft token associations with PostgreSQL containment queries
+    -   Auto-revoke enforcement at validation and listing endpoints (6-month inactivity threshold)
+    -   Token regeneration preserves settings while invalidating old token
+    -   Status computation: Active, Revoked, Expired, Dormant (computed, not stored)

 ## External Dependencies
 -   **OpenSky Network REST API**: For real-time aircraft tracking (OAuth authenticated).
 -   **FlightAware AeroAPI**: Primary source for origin/destination data and IFR flight plans.
 -   **AviationStack API**: Fallback for origin/destination data.
 -   **airport-data.com API**: Provides airport coordinates and details.
--   **PostgreSQL**: Relational database for storing user, session, and aircraft data.
+-   **PostgreSQL**: Relational database for storing user, session, aircraft, and guest token data (5 tables).
 -   **Drizzle ORM**: Used for database interactions.
 -   **Next.js**: Frontend framework.
 -   **React**: UI library.